-- 22. Working with the Chief Investment Officer and OCERS' professional advisors, the Chief Executive Officer will hold an orientation program, covering the general topic areas outlined in paragraph 8 above, and designed to introduce new Trustees to all pertinent operations of the System and highlight the knowledge bases required of a Trustee.
-The aim of the orientation program will be to ensure that new Trustees are in a position to contribute fully to Board of Retirement and committee deliberations, and effectively carry out their fiduciary duties as soon as possible after joining the Board. - 23.
-Prior to a Trustee's first official meeting with the Board of Retirement, he or she will endeavor to attend a Board meeting or a standing committee meeting in the role of an observer. - 24.
-Within 30 days of a trustee's election or appointment to the Board, the Chair will designate an incumbent member of the Board to provide the new Trustee an orientation to current Board governance practices. - 25.
+- 21. Working with the Chief Investment Officer and OCERS' professional advisors, the Chief Executive Officer will hold an orientation program covering the general topic areas outlined in paragraph 8 above and designed to introduce new Trustees to all pertinent operations of the System and highlight the knowledge bases required of a Trustee.
+The aim of the orientation program will be to ensure that new Trustees are in a position to contribute fully to the Board of Retirement and committee deliberations and effectively carry out their fiduciary duties as soon as possible after joining the Board. - 22.
 As part of the orientation process, new Trustees will, within 30 days of their election or appointment to the Board of Retirement: - a.
 Be briefed by the Chief Executive Officer on the history and background of OCERS; - b.
 Be oriented by the Chair on current issues before the Board; - c.
 Be introduced to members of senior management; - d.
 Be provided a tour of OCERS offices by the Chief Executive Officer; - e.
-Be briefed by the Board's fiduciary counsel on their fiduciary duties, conflict of interest guidelines, the County Employees Retirement Law of 1937, Proposition 162, The Brown Act, and other pertinent legislation; and - f.
+Be briefed by the General Counsel on their fiduciary duties, conflict of interest guidelines, the County Employees Retirement Law of 1937, Proposition 162, The Brown Act, other pertinent legislation, and the Board's Policies and Charters; and - f.
 Be provided with an iPad (or other electronic device) with access to a document repository containing the following: - i.
 A Trustee Reference Manual (the contents of which are listed in the Appendix); - ii.
 A listing of upcoming recommended educational opportunities; and - iii.
-Other relevant information and documentation deemed appropriate by the Chief Executive Officer. - 26.
-During the course of their first 12 months on the Board of Retirement, new Trustees will endeavor to attend a seminar on the principles of pension management or a comparable program. - 27.
-The Chief Executive Officer will review, and if necessary, update all orientation material.
-It is the responsibility of Trustees to maintain their Trustee Reference Manuals, by ensuring that they contain the most up to date materials.
+Other relevant information and documentation deemed appropriate by the Chief Executive Officer. - 23.
+During the course of their first 12 months on the Board of Retirement, new Trustees will endeavor to attend a seminar on the principles of pension management or a comparable program. - 24.
+The Chief Executive Officer will review and, if necessary, update all orientation material.
+Trustees are responsible for maintaining their Trustee Reference Manuals by ensuring that they contain the most up-to-date materials.
 A master copy of the Trustee Reference Manual will be available for use by Trustees at the OCERS office.